olikelly00/scaling-data-infra/README.md

 - Spinning up multiple instances of your program to handle data in parallel.
 This increases throughput and reduces latency.

 ![diagram showing increased partition count and impact of this on MSK cluster's ability to process application copies in parallel](partition_diagram.png)
+*Diagram to explain increasing the partition count of our MSK cluster and its impact on performance*

 - To enable parallel processing in Kafka, we needed to **increase the partition count**.
 This is because processes (or consumers) in a consumer group can only read from one partition at a time.
 If your topic has only one partition, only one consumer can actively process data — even if you have multiple instances running.
 - By increasing the number of partitions, we allow multiple copies of the consumer application to work in parallel, each assigned to a separate partition.
 This unlocks true parallelism and helps the system keep up with high-throughput data streams.
 Here's a diagram to represent this change: